DontBelieveMe/Stack/README.md

   - Macros are cannot be changed (as they are swapped out at 'compile-time') and this means that they cannot be used as variables to  - store changing values.
 For example counters.

 ## Using Stack
-Stack source files have the extension .stck
+Stack source files have the extension .stck.

 Compile the source and then use the resultant `stack.exe` program to execute your code.

 (Assuming that `stack.exe` is in your path or in the same folder) `stack <filename>.stck` will compile the stack file and output to standard output.